Overview – Five Kinds of Trends to Watch

 Edsurge is a great weekly newsletter for following ed tech trends, investments, and startups.
 Other publications that cover ed tech trends include:

-The New Media Consortium’s several Annual NMC Horizon Reports looks at emerging trends and technologies in K12, Higher Ed, Libraries, Museums and Schools.
+The New Media Consortium’s several Annual NMC Horizon Reports look at emerging trends and technologies in K12, Higher Ed, Libraries, Museums and Schools.
+Horizon Reports are also archived and freely available in LearnTechLib.

 Many conferences focus on emerging ed tech and its application in the various education and training market segments.
 The keynotes from these events are often made available on line.
 Worth mentioning are: